averbraeck/dsol/docs/1-getting-started/example-event.md

 ## Summary
-This extended example for modeling an M/M/1 queueing system showed the following properties of a DSOL model using the event scheduling mechanism:
+This extended example for modeling an M/M/1 queuing system showed the following properties of a DSOL model using the event scheduling mechanism:

-- The amin components of a DSOL model are the Simulator, Model, Replication and Experiment.
+- The main components of a DSOL model are the Simulator, Model, Replication and Experiment.
 - DSOL supports multiple versions of time, such as a double value or a duration quantity.
 - DSOL supports random number generation, use of stochastic distributions, and seed management for replications.
 - Setting ans using of input variables for an experiment is supported.